YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Touristic plans should also be modest.
 Istanbul is a beautiful city, but the first days after surgery are not the time to build a busy holiday around the operation.
 Recovery, swelling control, graft protection, and early washing matter more than sightseeing.

 Ask whether the quoted price changes with graft count, whether beard grafts or repair work cost extra, whether a second day would change the fee, and whether there are any costs due at the clinic that were not included in the original message.
+Keep a budget buffer before the deposit so one unexpected cost does not force a weaker medical decision.

 If the answers are vague, slow down.
 A clinic that cannot explain cost clearly may also be vague about the medical plan.